biotite-dev/biotite/doc/tutorial/introduction.rst

 functions for sequence manipulations and global/local alignments.
 The ``structure`` subpackage enables handling of 3D structures of biomolecules.
-Simplified, a structure is represented by a list of atoms and their properties, based on `numpy` arrays.
+Simplified, a structure is represented by a list of atoms and their properties, based on `NumPy` arrays.
 The subpackage includes read/write functionality for different formats, structure filters, coordinate transformations, angle and bond measurements, accessible surface area calculation, structure superimposition and more.